-Tab in Java
+How to Insert a Tab Space in Java

-1. Using \t Tab Escape Sequence Character in Java
+1. Use the Tab Escape Sequence Character to Insert a Tab in Java

-2. Unicode Character Tabulation in Java
+2. Use a Unicode Character to Insert a Tab in Java

-Tab in Java
+How to Insert a Tab Space in Java

-When a character in Java appears after the \ backlash, it is referred to as Java Escape Characters or Escape Sequence.
-This article will teach more about the \t Escape Sequence.
+When a character in Java appears after the \ backslash, it is referred to as a Java escape character or escape sequence.
+This article will teach more about the \t escape sequence and explore various methods to insert a tab in Java, along with detailed examples for each approach.

-Using \t Tab Escape Sequence Character in Java
+Use the Tab Escape Sequence Character to Insert a Tab in Java

-Java Escape Sequences are valid character literal used to perform a specific task.
-The Escape Sequence, \t is used for tab space.
+Java escape sequences are valid character literals used to perform a specific task.
+The escape sequence, \t, is used for tab space.

 In other words, \t inserts a tab.
-We use Escape Sequence when we need to format a String.
+We use an escape sequence when we need to format a string.

 If we use \t at a specific point in a string, it will insert a new tab at that point.
-The Escape sequence for tab, \t can be used inside a print statement, as given in the code below.
+The escape sequence for tab, \t, can be used inside a print statement, as given in the code below.

-The String to be formatted is placed inside the double quotes.
-The Escape Sequence for tab \t is placed between the words inside the "".
+The string to be formatted is placed inside the double quotes.
+The escape sequence for tab \t is placed between the words inside the "".

 public class Test {